Hughes (ACT)

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

 The suburb of Hughes has an exceptionally high income level nationally, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Hughes is $74,575, while the average income stands at $103,767.
-These figures compare to those of the Australian Capital Territory, which are $72,206 and $85,981 respectively.
-Based on Wage Price Index growth of 9.26% since financial year 2023, current estimates for Hughes would be approximately $81,481 (median) and $113,376 (average) as of September 2025.
-According to the 2021 Census figures, household, family, and personal incomes in Hughes rank highly nationally, between the 94th and 95th percentiles.
-The earnings profile shows that 35.5% of residents (1,127 people) fall within the $4,000+ bracket, unlike trends in the region where 34.3% fall within the $1,500 - $2,999 range.
+The median income among taxpayers in Hughes is $74,575, with an average income of $103,767.
+These figures compare to those for the Australian Capital Territory, which are $72,206 and $85,981 respectively.
+Based on Wage Price Index growth of 9.26% since financial year 2023, current estimates would be approximately $81,481 (median) and $113,376 (average) as of September 2025.
+According to the 2021 Census figures, household, family, and personal incomes in Hughes all rank highly nationally, between the 94th and 95th percentiles.
+The earnings profile shows that 35.5% of residents (1,127 people) fall into the $4,000+ bracket, unlike trends in the region where 34.3% fall within the $1,500 - $2,999 range.
 Higher earners represent a substantial presence with 48.2% exceeding $3,000 weekly, indicating strong purchasing power within the community.
 After housing costs, residents retain 88.1% of their income, reflecting strong purchasing power.
 The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 9th decile.

 Frequently Asked Questions - Income